jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 We normalize the data to use less storage and updates in one place.
 But need more lookups.

-Denormalize duplicates data, use more storage, one lookup to get the data, and updates are hard.
+Denormalize duplicates data, use more storage, but uses one lookup to get the data, but updates are harder.

-To assess what is a better fit, Start with normalize, we need to think about the customer experience, depending of the type of queries.
+To assess what is a better fit, start with normalize, aas we need to think about the customer experience, and consider different types of query.

 ## Data lake